karagenit/termdiff/README.md

 > Mon Jun 11 21:48:16 EDT 2018
 ```

-> **NOTE:** diffs are stored on a per-terminal basis, so commands that are `termdiff`'d in different terminals won't interfere (but you also can't diff the output of a command in another terminal).
+> **NOTE:** diffs are stored on a per-terminal basis, so commands that you `termdiff` in different terminals won't interfere.

 ### Options